albertopatino/oracle_database_control_repo/README.md

 ### 3. Download the required Oracle software and put it on the puppet server

 Because of Oracle licensing restrictions, you need to request and download the Oracle software yourself.
 You need to have an Oracle account to download this software.
 We have set up the demo control repo to install Oracle 19.
 So you need to download the Oracle 19 software.
-Goto the [Oracle website](https://www.oracle.com/database/technologies/oracle19c-linux-downloads.html) and download the `LINUX.X64_193000_db_home.zip` file.
+Go to the [Oracle website](https://www.oracle.com/database/technologies/oracle19c-linux-downloads.html) and download the `LINUX.X64_193000_db_home.zip` file.

-We have set up this demo to use the Puppet server as a download server.
-This means that you'll put the Oracle zip file in the webserver directory from the Puppet server:
+Since this is a demo environment, we're taking a shortcut and are using the Puppet server as a download server.
+This means that you'll put the Oracle zip file in the webserver directory from the Puppet server.
+In production, you'd want to store this install file in an artifact server like Artifactory instead.

 ```bash
 $ cp /downloaddir/LINUX.X64_193000_db_home.zip /opt/puppetlabs/server/data/packages/public